 Like the Vulcan S Cafe, the SV650X is little more than a marketing tactic that lacks any real substance.
-For a premium price, Suzuki fit a set of lower bars, front cowl, retro tank emblem and a brown tuck and roll seat.
+For a premium price, Suzuki fit a set of lower bars, a front cowl, a retro tank emblem and a brown tuck-and-roll seat.
 The styling is more akin to an early 2000s Ducati Monster than a cafe racer and there’s no improvement in power or handling over the standard bike.
 9th place is the best we could offer Suzuki’s attempt at a modern classic.

 Unfortunately, our excitement about the W800 Cafe was quashed when the bike was revealed.
 The Kawasaki W800 Cafe is pretty much a standard W800 with a different seat, front cowl, slightly lower bars and a unique paint scheme.
 While this may have resulted in a better-looking bike it doesn’t really scream cafe racer.
 Sure the 35kw W800 was never intended to be a performance machine, but we would have liked to see at least some consideration put towards improving this models performance over the standard W800.
 As a result, the Kawasaki W800 Cafe sits at a fairly dismal 8th place.

 Sitting amongst the models in BMW Motorrad’s hugely successful Heritage range is the R Nine T Racer.
 There’s a lot to like about this bike.
-It’s a great looking machine powered by a gutsy 1170cc air-cooled boxer motor.
+It’s a great-looking machine powered by a gutsy 1170cc air-cooled boxer motor.
 The additional bodywork does wonders for the bike’s styling and as with anything that wears the BMW badge it oozes quality.
-When the R Nine T Racer was released there was a lot of talk of it being the cafe racer in the range, but that messaging has evolved to it being more of a 70s race bike homage.
-How ever you look at it there’s no question this bike appeals to the cafe crowd.
+When the BMW R Nine T Racer was released there was a lot of talk of it being the cafe racer in the range, but that messaging has evolved to it being more of a 70s race bike homage.
+However, you look at it there’s no question this bike appeals to the cafe crowd.

 Unfortunately, in 2019 Ducati levelled the playing field across the Scrambler range.
 The only stand out features for the Scrambler Cafe Racer are now its styling and the rubber wrapped around its spoked wheels.
 So while this edition of the cafe’d Scrambler gets top marks for style and components it lost out in other areas.